tazlambert/weblogic-modernization/README.md

-# Welcome to Oracle WebLogic Operator Tutorial #
+# Welcome to Oracle WebLogic Move and Improve Tutorial #

 ### About this hands-on tutorial ###